How to Improve Class Imbalance using Class Weights in Machine Learning?

 predicted vs actual predicted value

-We got the f1 score as 0 for a simple logistic regression model.
-Looking at the confusion matrix, we can confirm that our model is predicting every observation as will not have a heart stroke.
-This model is not any better than the mode model that we have created earlier.
-Let’s try to add some weights to the minority class and see if that helps.
+We got the F1 score as 0 for a simple logistic regression model.
+Looking at the confusion matrix, we can confirm that our model predicts that every observation will not result in a heart stroke.
+This model is not any better than the mode model we created earlier.
+Let’s try adding some weight to the minority class and see if that helps.

 2. Logistic Regression (class_weight=’balanced’)

-We have added the class_weight parameter to our logistic regression algorithm and the value we have passed is ‘balanced’.
+We have added the class_weight parameter to our logistic regression algorithm, and the value we passed is ‘balanced’.

 The f1-score for the testing data: 0.10098851188885921